 Ibotta vs Rakuten

-Many of these rebate apps offer the same features, but differ when it comes to cash back deals geared to one type of shopper vs another.
-This makes it particularly important to know the differences of each app, so you can earn the most in cash back rewards.
+Many of these rebate reward apps offer the same features, but differ when it comes to cash back deals geared to one type of shopper vs another.
+This makes it particularly important to know the differences of each app, so you can earn the most cash back rewards.

 Whether Ibotta or Rakuten is the better choice for you depends greatly on your shopping habits.
 For a quick breakdown of each, here’s a chart comparing each cashback app side-by-side.